denoland/std/http/README.md

    middleware to consume?

-Then you write a function using the `Middleware` type, which takes the two points above as optional type arguments, defaulting to nothing / the `EmptyContext`:

-A simple middleware that logs requests to the stdout could be written like this:
+Then you write a function using the `Middleware` type, which takes the two points above as optional type arguments, defaulting to the `EmptyContext` (which is an empty object).
+A simple middleware that logs requests could be written like this:

 ```typescript
 import { Middleware } from "https://deno.land/std@$STD_VERSION/http/mod.ts";